szaranger/superdom/README.md

 #####.prev()

 Get the immediately preceding sibling of each element in the set of matched elements, optionally filtered by a selector.

+#####.nextAll()

+Get all following siblings of each element in the set of matched elements, optionally filtered by a selector.

+#####.prevAll()

+Get all preceding siblings of each element in the set of matched elements, optionally filtered by a selector.

+#####.nextUntil()

+Get all following siblings of each element up to but not including the element matched by the selector, DOM node, or jQuery object passed.

+#####.prevUntil()

+Get all preceding siblings of each element up to but not including the element matched by the selector, DOM node, or jQuery object.

+#####.closest()

+For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree.